Click the video above to "Get To Know"

 (Downtown Rochester, MN)

 Are you looking for something to do in Rochester on a Tuesday night?
 Please join us for these FREE Professional Speakers every Tuesday at 7:00 pm.
 You'll find us on 4th floor at University Square - University of Minnesota Rochester (downtown Rochester, MN).
 Get directions here.

 UMR CONNECTS is committed to supporting the University's overall mission of public engagement and outreach by fostering connections between the University, its students, and those who live in or visit our community.
 In support of this, UMR launched a weekly professional speaker series for the Rochester community and visitors in 2011, entitled "UMR CONNECTS."
 The University of Minnesota Rochester strives to sustain an open exchange of ideas in an environment that embodies the values of academic freedom, responsibility, integrity, and cooperation.
-Please contact Nick Anderson at 507-258-8053 or email@example.com with any questions.
+Please check the Google Calendar for up-to-date cancellation or location-change information, and contact Nick Anderson at 507-258-8053 or email@example.com with any other questions.